Leading the charge in the Central Coast's foodie revolution

 Young Barons quietly slipped into the main street of Woy Woy but certainly not without anyone noticing.
 This little slice of metropolitan chic has forever raised the bar of dining standards in Woy Woy and sitting inside the contemporary-clad location, you’d fast forget you’re on the little old Peninsula.
 The cooks in the kitchen, Bryce and Danielle, are of the Bells at Killcare school of food so the Italian-inspired menu is exceptional but not over the top.
 The pasta and gelato is made in house daily, meaning the food is always fresh, flavoursome and you’re always wanting another bite.
 While the menu does appear to be limited to begin with, you’ll fast realise it’s because they nail every single one of them – it’s quality over quantity.
 Pick anything off the menu really, but we loved the Gnocchi and Rigatoni.
 They also have a lovely courtyard at the back of the restaurant to enjoy your Aperol Spritz in the warmer months.

-Tropicana Pizza Pizza is the love-child of husband and wife team, Cate and Tim.
-The restaurant opened late last year and has been welcomed by the local community with open arms.
+Tropicana Social Club is the love-child of husband and wife team, Cate and Tim.
+Located in Woy Woy, this venue will have you feeling a million miles away with their tropical vintage decor, funky tunes, great pizzas and of course, an array of delicious cocktails, essential for that holiday vibe.
 Cate, an interior designer by trade, has created the restaurant like a “love letter to our time living in Redfern” and the interiors pay homage to 1970s with a Hawaiian vibe.
 Tropicana has a rotating selection of beers, which is a great way to sample a new brew on each visit.
 Speaking about Woy Woy, Cate said, “The community here is exquisite.
 We’ve set out to reshape the nightlife in Woy Woy,” which has had a rougher image in years gone by.
 Cate added, “It really has been the case of “Build it and they will come” and we set out to build something we wanted to frequent.”
 These guys don’t take themselves too seriously and you can feel it amongst the fun vibes of the restaurant.